An NHS review of the UK cosmetic surgery industry has warned the government of serious inadequacies in the way certain procedures are regulated.

 If you are the victim of a substandard cosmetic surgery procedure or have been affected by any other form of clinical negligence, Sheldon Davidson Solicitors are experts in handling all forms of Personal Injury Claim and can advise on you on the likely success of any cosmetic surgery claim or Medical Negligence Claim.

 It will need to be shown that the surgery has caused you physical or psychological pain and that the negligence of the surgeon in charge of your treatment was at fault for this.
 In particular, it is vital that you speak to medical negligence solicitors if your health has been damaged as a result of your cosmetic surgery.

 The procedure may have been performed incorrectly, or you may not have been given all the information required to make a decision on whether to proceed, such as the risks involved.
 You may also subsequently have needed to take time off work to correct the problem, which will have caused a loss of earnings.

 In every case, the key factor is some form of negligence.
 It is not enough to simply state that you are not happy with the aesthetic outcome of your treatment, and this will not be seen as grounds for a clinical negligence claim.

-Our team of experienced personal injury lawyers will assess all the details of your case and keep you fully informed every step of the way, representing you in the pursuit of compensation for your injuries.
+Our team of experienced Personal Injury Lawyers in Manchester will assess all the details of your case and keep you fully informed every step of the way, representing you in the pursuit of compensation for your injuries.